Chart Color Schemes

 Heywood is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Heywood's dwelling structure, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings.
-In comparison, Non-Metro Vic. had 90.1% houses and 9.9% other dwellings.
-Home ownership in Heywood was 46.1%, with mortgaged dwellings at 33.9% and rented ones at 20.0%.
-The median monthly mortgage repayment was $1,025, lower than Non-Metro Vic.'s average of $1,430.
-The median weekly rent in Heywood was $180, compared to Non-Metro Vic.'s $285.
-Nationally, Heywood's mortgage repayments were significantly lower at $1,025 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The dwelling structure in Heywood, as per the latest Census, consisted of 95.0% houses and 5.0% other dwellings (semi-detached, apartments, 'other' dwellings).
+This is compared to Regional Vic.'s 90.1% houses and 9.9% other dwellings.
+Home ownership in Heywood stood at 46.1%, with mortgaged dwellings at 33.9% and rented ones at 20.0%.
+The median monthly mortgage repayment was $1,025, lower than Regional Vic.'s average of $1,430.
+The median weekly rent figure in Heywood was recorded at $180, compared to Regional Vic.'s $285.
+Nationally, Heywood's mortgage repayments were significantly lower than the Australian average of $1,863, and rents substantially below the national figure of $375.

 Frequently Asked Questions - Housing